 Andrew is revered in the Greek Orthodox tradition as the founder of the See of Constantinople and the source of apostolic succession in this church.

 He is also a popular representation in icons and a popular name for boys in several countries with predominantly Christian populations.

 Andrew, like the other apostles, went forth to spread the gospel after Christ’s death, resurrection, and ascension, but accounts differ as to the extent of his travels.

-Saint Andrew, according to Origen and Eusebius, first travelled around the Black Sea as far as Ukraine and Russia (hence his patronage of Russia, Romania, and Ukraine), whereas other accounts focus on Andrew’s later evangelization in Byzantium and Asia Minor.
+Andrew, according to Origen and Eusebius, first traveled around the Black Sea as far as Ukraine and Russia, whereas other accounts focus on Andrew’s later evangelization in Byzantium and Asia Minor.

 Today the voice of St. Andrew continues to call on all Christians, especially the Greek Orthodox Christians throughout the world.
 His unstilled spirit beckons across the centuries proclaiming:

 “The Saviour of the world has come!
 He is the Christ, the Son of God!”

 This is the call of St. Andrew to all men for “Jesus Christ is the same yesterday, today and tomorrow.”
 (Hebrews 13:8)

 Andrew was martyred on November 30, 60 (during Nero’s persecution) in the Greek city of Patrae, according to tradition.

 A medieval tradition also holds that he did not consider himself worthy of being crucified in the same manner as Christ, and so he was placed on an X-shaped cross, now known as Saint Andrew’s Cross (especially in heraldry and flags).